 As presented in the Background section, infertility diagnosis and treatment encompasses a wide range of tests, treatments, and medications.
-It is not feasible for CHBRP to review the literature on the effectiveness of the numerous diagnostic and treatment options for all causes of infertility to which AB 767 applies within the 60-day timeframe allotted for this analysis.
-In light of the wide range of conditions that cause infertility and the types of treatments to which AB 767 would apply, and the fact that AB 767 addresses the provision of coverage of infertility benefits, the medical effectiveness review summarizes these findings from evidence:44 (1) the impact of health insurance coverage (specifically mandates to cover) for infertility treatments and (2) the medical effectiveness of the two treatments newly mandated under the bill language (i.e., IVF and mature OC).
+It is not feasible for CHBRP to review the literature on the effectiveness of the numerous diagnostic and treatment options for all causes of infertility to which AB 2781 applies within the 60-day timeframe allotted for this analysis.
+In light of the wide range of conditions that cause infertility and the types of treatments to which AB 2781 would apply, and the fact that AB 2781 addresses the provision of coverage of infertility benefits, the medical effectiveness review summarizes these findings from evidence:45 (1) the impact of health insurance coverage (specifically mandates to cover) for infertility treatments and (2) the medical effectiveness of the newly mandated treatment under the bill language (i.e., IVF).
+This literature review was performed for CHBRP's analysis of AB 767 Infertility in 2019.
+As no significant changes have been made in infertility treatment in the past year, this report relies on the literature review conducted in 2019.